grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.hover.border.color**

-The color of the Radio Button border when hovered over.
+The color of the RadioButton border when hovered over.
 Expects `string | { dark: string, light: string }`.

 Defaults to